FHFA: Refinance Report

 Recent Tweets

-The net share of Americans who say now is a good time to sell a home decreased in October, leading the #HPSI lower.
+The net share of Americans who say it’s a good time to buy a home fell 5 percentage points last month and is down 8 points year-over-year. #HPSI

 Source: Fannie Mae